jmmaa/pino/README.md

 # Pino

-a collection of Toram Online Calculations
+A collection of Toram Online formulas